Rajendra-kharbuja/JiraInsights/README.md

 ## 1. Overview
 <!-- Expand slightly on the project's purpose and what it does.
 Reference PROJECT_PURPOSE.md -->
 **Jira Insights** is a Python application designed to **automate the collection and analysis of data from Jira projects and boards**.
 It addresses the challenge faced by Scrum Masters managing multiple teams (potentially mixed Scrum/Kanban) of manually gathering data to understand progress, identify bottlenecks, and track improvements.
-It achieves this by connecting to the Jira API using Basic Authentication (Email/Password), fetching relevant ticket and sprint information using JQL, calculating key agile metrics (like Cycle Time, Lead Time, Throughput), and providing structured output for analysis.
+It achieves this by connecting to the Jira API using Basic Authentication (Email/Password), fetching relevant ticket information (like ID, key, type, status, created/resolved dates by default) via JQL with pagination, and (in future steps) calculating key agile metrics and providing structured output.

 For a detailed understanding of the project's goals, scope, and philosophy, please see `PROJECT_PURPOSE.md`.

 ## 2. Features (Current / Planned for MVP)
 <!-- List key features.
 Align with "In Scope" from PROJECT_PURPOSE.md -->
 *   **Jira Connectivity:** Securely connect to Jira Cloud or Server using Jira Basic Authentication (Email/Password loaded from `.env`).
+*   **Data Fetching:** Retrieve essential issue data (ID, key, type, status, created/resolved dates by default; other fields specifiable) from Jira via JQL queries, with robust pagination handling.
-*   **Configurable Scope:** Specify target Jira projects and/or boards via configuration (`config.py`) or command-line arguments (planned).
+*   **Configurable Scope (Planned):** Specify target Jira projects and/or boards via configuration (`config.py`) or command-line arguments.
-*   **Data Fetching (Planned):** Retrieve essential issue data including status transitions (changelog) and sprint details using JQL.
-Handles API pagination.
 *   **Cycle Time Calculation (Planned):** Determine the time taken for issues to move between user-configurable workflow stages (defined in `config.py`).
 *   **Lead Time Calculation (Planned):** Determine the total time from issue creation to resolution.
 *   **Throughput Calculation (Planned):** Measure the number of items completed per time period (e.g., weekly, monthly).
 *   **Basic Data Output (Planned):** Provide calculated metrics in accessible formats (e.g., console output, CSV/JSON files).
+*   *(Planned) Fetching issue changelog for status transitions (needed for Cycle Time).*
 *   *(Planned) Basic Work-In-Progress (WIP) calculation.*
 *   *(Planned) Generation of data points for Cumulative Flow Diagrams (CFD).*